davised/seqIO_extract/README.md

 # History

+v1.2.0 - 2016-12-14 - Added -nodesc option to print only sequence IDs in FASTA file output.

 v1.1.2 - 2016-11-15 - Added ability to pass from STDIN/pipe.

 v1.1.1 - 2016-10-13 - Added inexact matching for genbank file records. record.id is actually VERSION line of the genbank file.